slytomcat/URLshortener/README.md

 ### Service configuration

-Configuration file must have a name `cnfr.json` and it should be placed in the same folder where URLshortener is run.
+Path to configuration file can be provided via optional `-config` command line option (default path is `./cnfr.json`).
 The file content must be the following correct JSON value:

     {
     "ConnectOptions": {